 The OIG reviewed the following key areas in its Report, among others:

 - The OIG partners with the Department of Justice (DOJ), State Medicaid Fraud Control Units (MFCU) and other federal, state and local law enforcement agencies to combat health care fraud.
 From its various enforcement actions, the Report highlights two significant enforcement accomplishments during the reporting period.
-The first significant accomplishment was a Miami home health agency owner’s conviction for conspiracy to commit health care fraud.
+The first significant accomplishment was a Miami home health agency owner’s conviction on conspiracy to commit health care fraud.
 The owner was sentenced to over six years in prison and ordered to pay $45 million in restitution, jointly and severally with her co-defendants.
 The second accomplishment was a drug manufacturer’s agreement to pay $210 million to resolve False Claims Act liability and enter a five-year corporate integrity agreement (CIA) to resolve allegations of paying kickbacks.

 - Pursuant to the OIG’s oversight responsibility of HHS programs, the Report discusses the OIG’s effort to identify HHS program mismanagement and abuse.
 For the first half of Fiscal Year 2018, the OIG expected recoveries of $187.5 million and $1.5 billion in potential savings.
 These savings included findings related to Improper Claims for Managed Long-Term Care and Improper Electronic Health Records Incentive Payments.
 The OIG conducted numerous audits, two of which were significant because they identified potential Medicare overpayments during the reporting period.
 In the first case, the OIG found that services related to the replacement of five recalled and failed medical devices cost Medicare $7.7 million.
 In the second case, the OIG found that 61 percent of Medicare claims for outpatient physical therapy services did not comply with Medicare requirements.